manojake/javascript-playground/cssCheetSheet.md

  For example, if you set an element's font-size as a percentage, it will be a percentage of the font-size of the element's parent.
 If you use a percentage for a width value, it will be a percentage of the width of the parent.

+ _Note: When you use __margin and padding set in percentages__, the value is calculated from the inline size of the containing block — therefore the __width__ when working in a horizontal language. _

 # Sizing items in CSS